README.md

 -DQUILL_NO_THREAD_NAME_SUPPORT:BOOL=ON

 For timestamps, use quill::ClockSourceType::System.
-Quill also includes an AndroidSink, which integrates with Android's logging system.
+Quill also includes an AndroidSink for Android's logging system.

 Minimal Example to Start Logging on Android